top of page

 After working with several clients, I believe that overwhelm happens when we try to work on goals from a space of wanting to get everything done.
 But you don’t have to.
 Focus on what’s true, be aligned, and meaningful.

-I’m curious which goal you are prioritizing for yourself?
+I’m curious—what goal are you prioritizing for yourself?
 Drop it in the comments!
-And if this helped, hit like, subscribe, and share with someone who needs it.
+If this helped, hit like, subscribe, and share with someone who needs it.

 Till next week, remember what you want matters, and it’s really up to you to make it happen!